-It hardly seems possible that we are already planning for the 2019 Drexel Assessment Conference which will be our 6th year.
+It hardly seems possible that we are already planning for the 2021 Drexel Assessment Conference which will be our 8th year.
 The fist part of developing the program for the conference is to secure pre-conference workshops that are an optional supplement to the full program.
-Last year, we asked our colleagues and friends to submit proposals for pro-conference workshops.
-That worked so well, that we would like to continue that approach for 2019.
-Pre-conference workshops are scheduled before the opening plenary, so they are allotted three-hour time slots on the morning of day one which is, Wednesday, 9/11/2019.
+Pre-conference workshops are scheduled before the opening plenary, so they are allotted three-hour time slots on the morning of day one which is, Wednesday, 9/08/2021.
 This longer time period allows presenters to delve deeper into the topics presented.

 This theme invites contributors to present research and practice on assessment related to tackling aspects of diversity in higher education.
 It will include investigations into the equality implications of assessment practices and the development of effective inclusion shaped or influenced by assessment.